lk-geimfari/mimesis/docs/schema.rst

     }

-Finally, you can create an instance of :class:`~mimesis.schema.Schema` and generate data by invoking the :meth:`~mimesis.schema.Schema.create` method.
+Finally, create a :class:`~mimesis.schema.Schema` instance and generate data using the :meth:`~mimesis.schema.Schema.create` method.

-Let's put all these code pieces together.
+Here's the complete example:

 .. code:: python